nicklockwood/FXParser/README.md

 This method can be used to override the description of an existing parser.
 So for example, for a parser that matches the regular expression \d you might want to change the description from the default "a string matching the pattern \d" to "a numeric digit".
 Note that FXParser objects are (mostly) immutable, so rather than modifying the parser, this will create and return a new parser object that matches the behaviour of the original but uses the new description.

+    - (instancetype)withName:(NSString *)name;

+This method can be used to override the name of an existing parser.
+This lets you provide simple, readable names for your parsers, without having to override the description and lose detail when debugging.
+You can check a parser's name via the 'name' property.

-    + (instancetype)forwardDeclaration;
+    + (instancetype)forwardDeclarationWithName:(NSString *)name;

 Sometimes it is necessary to create recursive rules, which can be difficult if you end up needing to refer to a parser before you've defined it.
 The `forwardDeclaration` constructor creates a "blank" parser that you can use within another parser definition on the understanding that you will supply the implementation using the `setImplementation:` method before you attempt to parse anything.
 Attempting to parse any text before the implementation has been set will throw an exception.
+This method also sets the parser name so that it's easier to identify later if something goes wrong and the implementation is never set.

     - (void)setImplementation:(FXParser *)implementation;